SkyShankar/UAV-Navigation-in-GPS-Denied-Environment-using-Webots-and-ROS2/README.md

 # UAV Navigation in GPS-Denied Environment using Webots and ROS 2

-This repository contains the simulation framework and source code for the Master's Thesis: **"Robust State Estimation and Control for UAV Formation Flight using Vision-LiDAR Odometry."**
+This repository contains the simulation framework and source code for the Master's Thesis: **"Cooperative UAV Navigation in GPS-Denied Environments Using ROS2 and Webots Simulation"**

-The project implements a **Leader-Follower** architecture where a follower drone autonomously tracks a moving leader drone without relying on its own Global Positioning System (GPS).
+The project implements a **Leader-Follower** architecture where a follower drone(No GPS) autonomously tracks and follows a moving leader drone(GPS) without relying on Global Positioning Data.
 Instead, it fuses onboard Inertial Measurement Unit (IMU) data with relative visual estimates (Camera (YOLO) + LiDAR) to perform cooperative localization and nonlinear optimal control.

 ## 🚀 Key Features

-* **Simulation Environment:** High-fidelity physics simulation using **Webots** with **ROS 2 (Humble)** middleware.
+* **Simulation Environment:** Developed a high-fidelity physics simulation using Webots and ROS 2 (Humble) middleware to model complex drone dynamics.
-* **Computer Vision:** Real-time object detection using **YOLOv8** to identify the leader drone in the camera frame.
+* **Computer Vision:** Integrated YOLOv8 for real-time object detection to robustly identify and track the leader drone within the camera frame.
-* **State Estimator:** Implementation of the custom **Extended Kalman Filter (EKF)** and **State-Dependent Riccati Equation (SDRE) Filter** that fuses high-rate IMU data with low-rate relative position measurements.
+* **State Estimator:** Designed and implemented custom Extended Kalman Filter (EKF) and State-Dependent Riccati Equation (SDRE) filters to fuse high-rate IMU data with low-rate relative position measurements.
-* **Sensor Fusion:** Implementing sensor fusion of Camera (YOLOv8) + LiDAR and try to fetch local position of leader drone w.r.t. follower drone's coordinate system and try to mainatin given distance between both drones.
+* **Sensor Fusion:** Implemented multi-sensor fusion (Camera/YOLOv8 + LiDAR) to estimate the leader’s relative position within the follower's local coordinate system, enabling precise distance maintenance (Formation Flying).
-* **Cooperative Localization and Navigation:** Two scenarios has been considered for coperative localizetion and navigation:
+* **Cooperative Localization and Navigation:** Validated the framework in two distinct operational scenarios:
-*    **Scenario 1:** Active communication between Leader and Follower drone, where Leader drone is sending its own GPS location at low frequancy. (local position + leader's global position = Pseudo-GPS (For follower drone's localization over global frame))
+*    **Scenario 1:** Active V2V communication where the Leader transmits its GPS coordinates.
+The follower computes a "Pseudo-GPS" position by combining relative sensor data with the leader's global position.
-*    **Scenatio 2:** No Communication between Leader and follower drone, where follower drone doesn't have any localization facilty due to now global reference.
-(Still will follow leader drone with the help of sensor fusion's local postion data and mainatin given distance)
+*    **Scenatio 2:** Operates without communication or global references.
+The follower maintains formation solely relying on onboard sensor fusion for relative navigation, validating autonomy in GPS-denied environments.

 ## 📊 Results

 The framework was tested in scenarios involving curved paths and continuous turning.
-* **Tracking Accuracy:** The system successfully maintains the leader within the camera FOV using the visual servoing yaw controller.
+* **Tracking Accuracy:** Achieved precise leader-follower formation by maintaining a fixed relative distance via robust Vision & LiDAR sensor fusion.
-* **Disturbance Rejection:** The controller effectively compensates for the roll coupling ($\approx -0.2$ rad) generated during sustained yaw maneuvers, preventing lateral drift.
+* **Disturbance Rejection:** Validated EKF and SDRE filters, demonstrating effective active noise rejection and stable state estimation during flight.
-* **Estimation:** The EKF provides smooth state estimates even when visual measurements are noisy or intermittent.
+* **Scenario 1 vs. Scenario 2:** Benchmarked performance between global localization (Pseudo-GPS, Scenario 1) and a fully GPS-denied environment (Scenario 2).
+The system successfully maintained formation in Scenario 2 solely through local relative localization, proving the robustness of the sensor fusion algorithm.

 ---